-The Council's Group includes Bridge Estate Trust, Enviroenergy Ltd, Nottingham City Homes Ltd, Nottingham City Transport Ltd, Nottingham Ice Centre Ltd, Nottingham Revenues and Benefits Ltd, Robin Hood Energy Ltd, Thomas Bow Ltd, Blueprint Limited Partnership, and Futures Advice, Skills and Employment Ltd. The Group core statements have been completed using the unaudited accounts of these organisations, except for Thomas Bow Ltd and Blueprint Limited Partnership whose audited accounts are included.
+The Council's Group includes Bridge Estate Trust, Enviroenergy Ltd, Nottingham City Homes Ltd, Nottingham City Transport Ltd, Nottingham Ice Centre Ltd, Nottingham Revenues and Benefits Ltd, Robin Hood Energy Ltd, Thomas Bow Ltd, Blueprint Limited Partnership, and Futures Advice, Skills and Employment Ltd. The Group core statements have been completed using the audited accounts of these organisations, except for Robin Hood Energy Ltd whose unaudited accounts are included.
 The accounts of Futures Advice, Skills and Employment Ltd show an accumulated net liability which has not been recognised in the Group core statements in accordance with IAS 28 'Investments in Associates and Joint Ventures' (see note 6.5.2).